Functional calculus for $C_{0}$-groups using (co)type: Introduction

 To indicate the use of Theorem \ref{main result introduction} we give an application to the study of numerical approximation methods for the solutions to evolution equations.
-In Proposition \ref{convergence rates} we consider a method of rational approximation proposed in \cite{JNO12,NOS13}, and for exponentially stable groups on $\Ell^{p}$-spaces we improve the rates of convergence which were obtained in \cite{Egert-Rozendaal13}.
+In Proposition \ref{convergence rates} we consider a method of rational approximation proposed in \cite{JaNeOz12,NeOoSa13}, and for exponentially stable groups on $\Ell^{p}$-spaces we improve the rates of convergence which were obtained in \cite{Egert-Rozendaal13}.
 In Corollary \ref{other approximation methods} we show that many rational approximation methods of exponentially stable $C_{0}$-groups converge strongly on $\D_{A}(\tfrac{1}{p}-\tfrac{1}{q},1)$ if the underlying space $X$ has type $p\in[1,2]$ and cotype $q\in[2,\infty)$.

-To prove Theorem \ref{main result introduction} we use transference principles going back to \cite{Calderon68,Coifman-Weiss77,BGM89}.
-The transference technique has been applied to functional calculus theory in \cite{Cowling83}, \cite{Hieber-Pruss98} and \cite{Haase09,Haase11,Haase-Rozendaal13,Haase-Rozendaal2}.
-In \cite{Haase-Rozendaal2} an interpolation version of the transference principle for unbounded groups from \cite{Haase09} was established.
+To prove Theorem \ref{main result introduction} we use transference principles going back to \cite{Calderon68,Coifman-Weiss77,BeGiMu89}.
+The transference technique has been applied to functional calculus theory in \cite{Cowling83}, \cite{Hieber-Pruss98} and \cite{Haase09,Haase11,Haase-Rozendaal13,Haase-Rozendaal16}.
+In \cite{Haase-Rozendaal16} an interpolation version of the transference principle for unbounded groups from \cite{Haase09} was established.
 This transference principle was then combined with a theorem about Fourier multipliers on vector-valued Besov spaces.
 In the present paper we also obtain a transference principle involving vector-valued Besov spaces, but we combine it with a theorem about Fourier multipliers between distinct Besov spaces.
-For \eqref{second main estimate introduction} we use a statement about Fourier multipliers from $\Ellp$ to $\Ellq$.
-These results, Propositions \ref{Fourier multipliers under type and cotype} and \ref{Fourier multiplier Bessel space}, were discovered recently in \cite{Rozendaal-Veraar15}.
+For \eqref{second main estimate introduction} we use statements about Fourier multipliers from $\Ellp$ to $\Ellq$ which were obtained recently in \cite{Rozendaal-Veraar17,Rozendaal-Veraar18}.
+We suspect that it is possible to apply these Fourier multiplier theorems to the transference principle from \cite{Haase-Rozendaal13} for $C_{0}$-semigroups, but this matter will not be explored in the present article.